Gravity Falls: Writing

 Hirsch explained in an interview with The A.V.
 Club that during the production of season one, a typical episode was conceived in a room reserved for writers, where a simple synopsis was presented, and from then on dramatic structure was defined, and the plot was modified to include a character-driven subplot, which Hirsch expressed as "the hardest thing ... to find a character story that actually uncovers, explores, or pushes tension—on something our characters care about—that is properly explored via the magic or monster or impossibility of the week."

-B- and A-stories were created and were given to a writer to produce an outline, which was then subsequently checked-off by Hirsch for feedback.
+A- and B-stories were created and given to a writer to produce an outline, which was then subsequently checked-off by Hirsch for feedback.
 The writer produced a draft from these edits, where more notes may have been given.
 Hirsch stated that he and creative director Mike Rianda may have personally created a draft for themselves before a final script was produced, in which the dialogue from the draft received from the writer was significantly revised; Hirsch stated that the revising process "is not a discredit to our writers—it's just we have a very particular vision.
 In particular, I usually rewrite almost all of Dipper's dialogue and most of Mabel's dialogue, just because I have them in my head.
 Me and Mike will stay up for about 24 hours prior to the delivery of every script.
 We'll take the weekend, we'll work all night, we'll drink Red Bull, we'll sleep on the couch in shifts like maniacs, we'll slap each other in the face."